MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### What are the markets where Microsoft Community Training is available?

-Microsoft Community Training is available in all the countries or regions where Microsoft Azure Marketplace is commercially available.
+Microsoft Community Training is available in all the countries or regions where the Microsoft Azure Marketplace is commercially available.
 See the [**Azure Marketplace documentation**](/azure/marketplace/marketplace-geo-availability-currencies) for more details.

 ### Who is the target audience for Microsoft Community Training?